September 29, 2017

 available RF components, you’ll see that there is an easy incremental

-First, let’s be clear: the road to 1Gbps is not a jump.
+First, let’s be clear: The road to gigabit LTE is not a jump.
 Instead it’s a series of small steps in the right direction.

 Some background.
 The RF front-end (RFFE) remains one of the most critical aspects of mobile handset designs.
 Expanding carrier aggregation (CA) abilities, more complex antenna architectures, antenna tuning, higher-order modulation schemes, and the increase in spatial streams are all making the RFFE design more complex.
 Also, the move from LTE-Advanced to LTE-Advanced Pro to 5G New Radio (NR) drastically increases the RFFE complexity.
 In just the past few years, premium smartphones have moved from a handful of RF bands to as many as 34 bands in a single smartphone SKU.